 Cacti and succulents are now a very common houseplant and caring for your cacti and succulents is important.
 They come in a vast range of shapes and sizes from the petite to the grand.
 Cacti and succulents fall into the same group because they both have characteristics meaning they can survive in arid environments.

-To care for a cacti and succulent, it is best to try to recreate their natural habitat.
+Caring for cacti and succulents, means trying to recreate their natural habitat.
 Here are the main things that you need to consider when caring for your cacti and succulents.

 Light, temperature and ventilation